The Ultimate Guide to Dehydrating Swiss Chard for Long-Lasting Greens

 4. Once dry, store the food in airtight containers.

-Storing Dehydrated Swiss Chard
+Tips and Variations for Dehydrated Swiss Chard

 Store these containers in a cool, dark place to prevent the dried vegetable from spoiling.
 The refrigerator or freezer can also be used for storing this dried food to help retain its quality.
 If you want to achieve optimum quality, keep the Swiss Chard in the freezer, constantly frozen.